What Does Granule Loss Mean to Your Roofing System?By Stacy Mellete

 As your roof ages, granules from the asphalt loosen and get carried away by runoff.
 If the bond between the granules is failing prematurely, it may be due to low-quality asphalt.

 Extended hail exposure can break the granules down.
 Hailstones can cause both visible and hidden problems to your roof like “bruising,” which is indicated by excessive granule buildup.
-This typically leads to emergency roof repairs.
+This typically leads to residential emergency roof repairs.

 South- and west-facing slopes are more likely to be affected by granule loss as they are more exposed to the sun and to storms.

 Installing shingles from different batches can cause batch problems because they can weather at different rates.
 After some time, you will notice that that differences in thickness and composition of the asphalt mix affect the deterioration rate of the shingles.

 Flaking refers to localized delamination which can be the result of impurities in the asphalt or anomalies during manufacturing.